Science and technology studies in India: Origin and development

 In the wake of the 'Sokal Affair' in the western academia, a similar debate was triggered in India, mainly in the pages of Economic and Political Weekly, where Alan Sokal himself participated.
 This controversy is popularly known as the 'Indian science wars'.
 The debate resumed in the wake of the publication of a renowned philosopher of science, Meera Nanda's books on the cultural relativist position on Postcolonial Studies of Science.
 Her defense of science and the Enlightenment values played a central role in sustaining the Indian Science War in the 2000s.
 Following the publication of her book, Prophets Facing Backward (2004), the journal Social Epistemology published a special issue that discussed the responses of STS scholars like Sandra Harding to the arguments in Nanda's book and counter-rebuts from Nanda.

-Scholars such as Abha Sur, Amit Prasad, Banu Subramaniam, Esha Shah, Gita Chadha, Indira Chowdhury Jahnavi Phalkey, Kaushik Sunder Rajan, Kavitha Philip, John Bosco Lourdusamy, Senthil Babu, Rohan D'Souza, Saradindu Bhaduri, Madhav Govind and Pratik Chakrabarti represent the next generation of scholars in the field who became active in the 2000s.
+Scholars such as Abha Sur, Amit Prasad, Banu Subramaniam, Sambit Mallick, Esha Shah, Gita Chadha, Indira Chowdhury Jahnavi Phalkey, Kaushik Sunder Rajan, Kavitha Philip, John Bosco Lourdusamy, Senthil Babu, Rohan D'Souza, Saradindu Bhaduri, Madhav Govind and Pratik Chakrabarti represent the next generation of scholars in the field who became active in the 2000s.

-There is also a new generation of scholars who are actively involved in developing the field in the second decade of the millennium, ensuring that Indian STS has a bright future ahead.
+More recently, a new generation of scholars has been involved in developing the field; ensuring that Indian STS has a better future ahead.

 Institutes and departments

 Several departments of science policy studies were launched in the new millennium with a strong foundation in STS.
 The Centre for Interaction of Science and Society at the Jawaharlal Nehru University, New Delhi, which closed in the 1970s, reopened under a new name, Centre for Studies in Science Policy (CSSP), in 1996.
 The Center for Knowledge Culture and Innovation Studies (CKCIS) at the University of Hyderabad opened in 2006, and the Centre for Studies in Science, Technology & Innovation Policy at the Central University of Gujarat opened in 2009.
-The Humanities of Social Sciences departments of many of the Indian Institutes of Technology (IITs) and Indian Institutes of Science Education and Research (IISERs) have several faculty members trained in the field and offers courses in STS, and the number of scholars specializing on STS is steadily increasing in the country.
+The Humanities of Social Sciences departments of many of the Indian Institutes of Technology (IITs), particularly IIT Guwahati, and Indian Institutes of Science Education and Research (IISERs) have several faculty members trained in the field and offers courses in STS, and the number of scholars specializing on STS is steadily increasing in the country.